 Past Sunbeams; Rita Dawson, Anne Fawthorp, Marilyn Bateman, Nora Riley, Jackie Wright, Pauline Wright, Janet Kennelly and Dianne Davies (Sunbeams between 1952 – 1960) all popped into the Alhambra recently for a catch up & chat with ITV Calendar about the Alhambra's 100th Birthday.

-Prince of Bradford panto and King of comedy, Billy Pearce, returns to the Alhambra Theatre by popular demand for his sixteenth Bradford pantomime season, as the loveable Muddles in Snow White and the Seven Dwarfs.
+Prince of Bradford panto and King of comedy, Billy Pearce, returns to the Alhambra Theatre by popular demand for his 18th Bradford pantomime season, as the loveable Smee in Peter Pan.

 Bradford born actor Duncan Preston performed on stage at the Alhambra Theatre for the first time in 2011 in To Kill a Mockingbird.